Thomas Buchanan (Unionist politician)

 In July 2010, he complained about a display of bunting inside an Omagh bank that celebrated a success by the Tyrone GAA team.
 The bank had been sponsoring the Ulster Championship.
 Buchanan accused the Gaelic Athletic Association (GAA) of being a political and Irish republican organisation.

-On 25 October 2013 Buchanan told school children attending a public event that homosexuality is an ‘abomination’.
+On 25 October 2013 Buchanan told school children attending a public event that homosexuality is an 'abomination'.

 Buchanan believes in creationism.
-In September 2016 he supported an event promoting the teaching of creationism in every school, stating that “I’m someone who believes in creationism and that the world was spoken into existence in six days by His power.”
+In September 2016 he supported an event promoting the teaching of creationism in every school, stating that "I’m someone who believes in creationism and that the world was spoken into existence in six days by His power".

+He was the DUP candidate in West Tyrone in the 2024 United Kingdom general election.